Tilicho Lake Trekking

 • The Pilgrimage town of Muktinath

 Adventure may hurt you but monotony will kill you.
 Are you in need of some inspiration in your life?
-If so, the Tilicho Lake trek more than answers the question.
+If so, the Annapurna Circuit Tilicho Lake Trekmore than answers the question.
 Lying deep into the colossal spine of the mighty Himalayas, situated at over 4919 meters Lake Tilicho is one of the highest lakes in the world formed by the glacial melt of the northern slopes of the Annapurna Massif and Thorong Peak.
 The Lake is a blessed place, sacred for both Hindus and Buddhists.
 A journey to its turquoise shores is both an uplifting and challenging one that inspires just about everyone who manages it.
 The lake comes to its own as the morning sun rises glistening supreme providing yet another gem to reflect on when making this epic journey to circumvent the Annapurna Massif.
 With the all-embracing peaks of Mount Manaslu, Himalchuli, Lamjung Himal, Annapurna II, Annapurna III, Annapurna IV, Gangapurna, and Tilicho Peak dominating the scene, it’s a journey very rarely forgotten.

 The trek to Tilicho is becoming a popular side hike on the Annapurna Circuit trek.
 The hike takes an additional 3–4 days; no camping is required as new lodges have been built between Manang and the lake.
 The final approach to Tilicho Lake is a day hike from the lodge at Tilicho Base Camp.